kamidev/survey_api/README.md

 _build/dev/rel/survey_api/bin/survey_api start
 ```

-Make sure that `localhost:4000/api/surveys` and the other endpoints work.
+Check that `localhost:4000/api/surveys` and the other endpoints work.
 When the release is good enough for production, commit and push the latest code.
 ## Deploying a new release to production

 Before deploying in production, make sure there is a file called `config/prod.secret.exs`.
-This file is not under version control, and is used for passwords and other sensitive values.
-See `config/prod.exs` for an example of what should go there.
+This file is not under version control and is used for passwords and other sensitive data.
+See `config/prod.exs` for an example of what to put there.

-Production endpoints are currently configured to run on `localhost:4001`.
-On your server, check out the latest code, then use this to deploy a completely new release:
+On the production server, check out the latest code, then use this to deploy a completely new release:

 ```shell
 MIX_ENV=prod mix release
 _build/prod/rel/survey_api/bin/survey_api start
 ```

 Check that the release is up with `curl http://localhost:4001/api/surveys`.
 This should return JSON for some survey templates.
+All production endpoints are currently configured to run on `localhost:4001/api`.

 List available application commands with `_build/prod/rel/survey_api/bin/survey_api help`

-Note that the service does not restart automatically after a server reboot.
-This should be done with a [systemd service](https://mfeckie.github.io/Phoenix-In-Production-With-Systemd/), a cron job or something similar.
+Note that the service does not automatically restart after a server reboot.
+This can be managed with a [systemd service](https://mfeckie.github.io/Phoenix-In-Production-With-Systemd/), a cron job or something similar.

 WARNING! `mix ecto.reset` drops the database and sets up a sample survey.
 If real survey data is already in production, don't do that!
 Either create Ecto migrations for the production database or do it manually.